PCLAeroParams/TChem-atm/docs/methodology.md

 ```

 ### usr_SO2_OH
-The reaction type ``usr_SO2_OH`` is part of the UCI mechanism and is hard-code in the [``mo_usrrxt``](https://github.com/E3SM-Project/scream/blob/a73d48a5f8556e5240b64b037bc60d42cb5f2413/components/eam/src/chemistry/mozart/mo_usrrxt.F90#L693) submodule in \eee's code.
+The reaction type ``usr_SO2_OH`` is part of the UCI mechanism and is hard-code in the [``mo_usrrxt``](https://github.com/E3SM-Project/scream/blob/a73d48a5f8556e5240b64b037bc60d42cb5f2413/components/eam/src/chemistry/mozart/mo_usrrxt.F90#L693) submodule in $\eee$'s code.
 In TChem, we reformulate this reaction type as a Troe (or JPL) reaction type, using the following configuration.

 ```yaml
 - coefficients: